LuckyLongre/blockchain_assignment_2/README.md

 # Hyperledger Fabric Test Network Setup

-This project demonstrates the basic setup and execution of Hyperledger Fabric using its official sample repository.
-The steps below walk through installing prerequisites, cloning the Fabric samples, and running the test network using the `network.sh` script.
+This project explains how to set up and run a basic Hyperledger Fabric test network using its official sample repository.
+It includes installing the required tools, downloading the Fabric samples, and using the `network.sh` script.

 ---

-## 📌 Prerequisites Installation
+## Prerequisites Installation

 ### 1. Install Go (Golang)
-We begin by installing Go, which is required for building Fabric binaries.
+Go is needed to build Fabric binaries.

 ```bash
 sudo apt install golang-go